drostehk/cereals/cereals.md

 I just wanted to know if they used bright colours in cover art to appeal to childeren's visual preferences, and then stuff them with sugar to make sure they stay hooked.

 Obtaining the output is easy, nutritiondata.com

+## Preparing the Data

+* Cleaning up the images - some boxes are shot straight on, while othere are presented at an angle and set